Police

 There are several ways that you can make an official police report:

-If you need a copy of a police report you we need to complete a right to know form and return it to the police department.
+complete a right to know form and return it to the police department.
 The cost of an incident report is $0.25 per page

 In person – Reports are available at the following times at our office: